openlawteam/tribute-contracts/docs/adapters/Managing.md

 ### ProposalDetails

-For each proposal created through the adapter, we keep track of the following information
+For each proposal created through the adapter, we keep track of the following information:

 #### applicant